15 Things to do in Warrnambool, Victoria

 If you’ve forgotten your bathers or it’s too cold to swim, head for Warrnambool’s award-winning foreshore promenade.
 It is one of the best things to do in Warrnambool for the entire family and the path is also suitable for bikes, rollerblades, wheelchairs and prams.

 It stretches from the Warrnambool Breakwater to Logans Beach Whale Nursery.
 Although its 5.7 kilometres, there are plenty of rest stops for tired little legs and not forgetting, coffee stops for tired adults.

 A highlight of the promenade walk is Middle Island, a breeding ground for little penguins.
+Yes penguins!
+They’re not just on Phillip Island.
 Here you will learn the fun story involving a local chicken farmer who had been using Maremma dogs to protect his flock.